The Quick And Dirty Rundown Of AdWords Estimated Total Conversions

 - Mobile click-to-call will now be counted in the regular Conversions column

-- Not a crazy amount changed as to how calls were reported in AdWords, except now that the phone calls are in the regular Conversion column, we can use automated rules based on CPA targets
+- Not a wild amount changed as to how calls were reported in AdWords, except now that the phone calls are in the regular Conversion column, we can use automated rules based on CPA targets

 For both conversion types to show in your there are two pretty simple basics: 1.
 You must have conversion tracking enabled, and 2. have a healthy volume of conversions to the tune of at least 50 conversions a day.